 Hotel Cyber Attacks are Nothing New

-There is convenience in making hotel reservations from the comfort of our homes.
+Hotel technology offers the convenience of making hotel reservations from the comfort of our homes.
 We can arrange for hotel stays, make special requests and include amenities, all from our computers and mobile phones.
 Implementation of these technologies offer the expediency that most consumers are looking for, but it also presents its own risks.
-Prior to Covid-19, hotels have long been susceptible to cyber-attacks.
+Prior to COVID-19, hotels have long been susceptible to cyber-attacks.
 The U.S. Department of Commerce reported that hotels are not allocating enough in their budgets when it comes to cyber-security.
 Over 22 million U.S. travelers reported being victims of cyber-attacks during their dealings with hotels.
 And more than 25 million consumers reported that restaurant visits resulted in some type of data breach.

-Covid-19 is responsible for the massive changes currently being experienced by the hotel industry.
-It has caused the hotel industry to invest heavily in hotel technology, with many hotels providing contactless experiences in order to protect their employees and guests.
-Hotels have many options that have already been on the market, but the Covid-19 pandemic has pushed these technology solutions to the forefront of the hotel industry.
+COVID-19 is responsible for the massive changes currently being experienced by the hotel industry.
+It has caused the hotel industry to invest heavily in hotel technology, with many hotels turning to contactless hotel technology in order to protect their employees and guests.
+Hotels have many options that have already been on the market, but the COVID-19 pandemic has pushed these technology solutions to the forefront of the hotel industry.
 Many hotels have implemented mobile check in, that allows guests to check in and out by using their mobile phones.
 Guests can also use their mobile phones to make payments and to request services during their hotel stays.
-Covid-19 has forced hotels to implement work from home policies for their employees.
+COVID-19 has forced hotels to implement work from home policies for their employees.
 With the addition of the various contactless technology as well as employees having the ability to work from home using their personal computers, it has increased the necessity for hotels to invest in cybersecurity.

-Hotels have been known to have very lax standards when it comes to cybersecurity and security experts believe that 3 out of 4 hotels are vulnerable to cyberattacks.
-Hotels also process a large about of transactions daily and that makes them extremely appealing to cybercriminals.
+Cybersecurity experts believe that 3 out of 4 hotels are vulnerable to cyberattacks.
+Hotels also process a large amout of transactions daily and that makes them extremely appealing to cybercriminals.
 Even a small hotel will process a magnitude of transactions daily that require the use of personal information including passport numbers, email addresses and payment information.
 Hackers can target hotels across the globe without even being in the same geographical location.
 With such few hotels invested in a security protocol, it leaves their businesses especially vulnerable to cyber-attacks.

 There are hundreds of small-scale attacks at hotels each month that can create chaos.
 However, hackers also have the ability to create havoc on large hotel chains and cause some damaging consequences.
 In 2019 Starwood/Marriot hotels suffered a data breach that resulted in the release of passport numbers and credit card information of 500 million people.